RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 # prologue
 welcome back to the "government loves acting ass" podcast where we discuss about the idiocracy of the turkish government

+anyway, during the time of our lives, a man appeared by the name of Recep Tayyip Erdoğan.

-anyway; there's a man.
-Recep Tayyip Erdoğan. and this dude wanted to save the kids.
+this dude noticed what is happening and wanted to save children.

-and then, he did something that would ruin us.
+and then, he brought...

 RESTRICTIONS.
 THE ONE THING EVERYONE FEARS.